uhlmanngroup/cir4mics/README.md

 Dependencies are installed according to pyproject.toml and poetry.lock
 `poetry install`

-#### Run a minimal script

-- Start an IDE of your choice
-- Load cir4mics/cir4mics/call_functions.py

 #### Run without IDE
-If you are already aware of what's in call_functions.py, and if it doesn't require modification.
+If you are already aware of what's in call_functions.py (See Tutorials)

 `poetry run python cir4mics/call_functions.py`